 The Red Bay Founder’s Fest takes place in September each year, attracting visitors to the northwest Alabama town for a day of free family fun.
 Situated under the shade trees of Bay Tree Park, the one-day tribute to the town’s heritage offers contests, arts and crafts, sidewalk sales, live music, and more.

 The daylong event kicks off at 8:30 a.m. with the King and Queen’s Train Ride of the winners of the beauty pageant (held earlier in the month at Red Bay High School).
-At 9 a.m., live music cranks up and throughout the day, festivalgoers are invited to participate in a variety of contests including a buck dancing contest, quilt contest, coloring contest, photography contest, a fiddling contest and a barbecue cook-off.
-The popular best fried pie returns this year.
-Entries with the best tasting, most unusual and best of show will take home a cash prize.
+At 9 a.m., live music cranks up and throughout the day, festivalgoers are invited to participate in a variety of contests including a buck dancing contest, quilt contest, coloring contest, and photography contest.
+The popular best-fried pie returns this year.
+Entries with the best tasting, most unusual, and best of the show will take home a cash prize.

 Bay Tree Park is located near 2nd Street in downtown Red Bay.